-If the Tetra Data Hub host can be reached from anywhere in the enterprise network, theoretically you only need one and create as many connectors on this Data Hub as you want.
+If the Tetra Hub v1 (previously Tetra Data Hub) host can be reached from anywhere in the enterprise network, theoretically you only need one and create as many connectors on this Hub as you want.
 Of course, depending on your location and team, you may want to create separate ones so it's easier to manage.

 - Please make sure the network requirements are met.
 If you need to set up a proxy, please refer to the proxy setup guide.

-- Open the command line on the Tetra Data Hub machine, on CentOS, RedHat and Ubuntu v18.04 and up run
+- Open the command line on the Hub v1 machine, on CentOS, RedHat and Ubuntu v18.04 and up run

 systemctl status amazon-ssm-agentto see if the SSM agent is running.
 On older versions of Ubuntu, run

 - Open the command line on the Data Hub machine, type

 docker psto see if there is any Docker container running (TetraScience connectors are run in Docker containers).